 About the Conference:

-The Texas Volunteer Management Conference is the leading educational event for current and emerging volunteer management professionals in Texas and neighboring states.
-Throughout its 26-year history, the conference has provided an opportunity to learn from top level speakers, trainers and leaders who are outstanding in their fields.
-The conference is hosted by the Dallas Association of Directors of Volunteers (DADV), the Directors of Volunteers in Agencies (DOVIA) of Tarrant County, Volunteer McKinney and VolunteerNow.
+Established in 1991, TVMC is the leading educational event for current and emerging volunteer management professionals throughout Texas and the U.S. Throughout its 26-year history, the conference has provided an opportunity to learn from top level speakers, trainers and leaders who are outstanding in their fields.
+The conference is hosted by the Dallas Association of Directors of Volunteers (DADV), the Directors of Volunteers in Agencies (DOVIA) of Tarrant County and VolunteerNow.

 Who Should Attend?

 Professional volunteer administrators who work for nonprofit organizations or publicly funded agencies such as the Texas Department of Health and Human Services, municipalities, parks and recreation centers, museums and schools.
 The conference also welcomes anyone in the private sector responsible for working with volunteers including program managers, executive directors, development and communications team members as well as staff in community relations and corporate social responsibility.